 When you look into chaos – let chaos look into you!

 We often help people experience integrity (a strange attractor) by helping them experience a profound phase transition at the level of identity.
 We help precipitate a series of ecstatic states.

 At the edge of chaos, when little makes sense and everything is possible, miracles can happen.
 But hoping for miracles does not ensure survival.
-Survival may require that you find and actualize unimaginable solutions.
+Our survival may require that we find and actualize previously unimaginable solutions.

 The edge of chaos is the edge of miracles …

 and the edge of insanity … and the cutting edge of life.

 An edge of chaos experience can be frightening, humbling and empowering.
 We can help you explore this cutting edge of your reality.
 We help people resolve complex emotional and relationship issues.